Cambridge Analytica's ex-CEO decides not to front UK Parliamentary Committee again

 Members are not amused, ponder summons and debunk legal arguments

-Alexander Nix was due for a second grilling on Wednesday, April 18th, but the committee's chair, Damian Collins, issued a statement saying he has refused the committee's invitation.
+Alexander Nix was due for a second grilling on Wednesday, April 18, but the committee's chairman Damian Collins, issued a statement saying he has refused the committee's invitation.

 “He cites the Information Commissioner's Office's ongoing investigation as a reason not to appear”, the statement says.